yatchoi/yatchoi.github.io/collections/_projects/research.md

 During this phase of my tenure at Airbnb, I worked in a design + innovation studio led by co-founder Joe Gebbia.

-Not much can be shared publicly about my work during this time.
-However, my research and contributions involved the application of Augmented Reality, Computer Vision, and Machine Learning
+While much of my work remains confidential, my research and contributions involved the application of Augmented Reality, Computer Vision, and Machine Learning.
+I also helped facilitate user research sessions, gathering hands-on insights directly from potential users to shape innovative solutions.